 As Caitlin Olmsted, Associate Director (Marketing Strategy), Fjuri says, “it’s common knowledge among most demand generation professionals that by the time a buyer is getting close to a sales representative they have gathered around 60-70% of the information they need to make a purchasing decision.
 The companies who don’t acknowledge this are missing the opportunity to be part of that buyer’s consideration process.”

 Want to read more?
-Sign up below to receive the full digital version.
+Download the full digital version.